Ted Hendricks: Early life

-University of Miami
+College career

 Hendricks received 4 scholarship offers (baseball, basketball, football and academic) from the University of Miami.
-He accepted the Academic scholarship and was an honors math and physics major.
+He accepted the Academic scholarship and took the honors curriculum as a math major and psychology minor.
 He is best known for his football prowess while playing stand-up defensive end for the University of Miami during the 1966 through 1968 seasons.
-He was a three-time All-American (1966,1967, 1968) and finished fifth in the 1968 Heisman Trophy voting.
+He was a three-time All-American (1966,1967,1968), consensus first-team All-American in 1967-68, and finished fifth in the 1968 Heisman Trophy voting.
+In 1968, he was named National Lineman of the Year by the United Press.
 While in college, Hendricks became a member of Kappa Sigma fraternity.

-Collegiate records and accolades

 While playing for Miami, Hendricks made 327 total tackles (the most ever by a Miami defensive lineman).
 He also led the team in solo tackles by a defensive lineman with 139.
 Hendricks also recovered 12 fumbles during his playing career.
 He recorded a career-high of 4 quarterback sacks against the University of Florida in 1968.
 In his junior year of 1967 he caused nine turnovers.

 It was at Miami that the tall, thin Hendricks gained the nickname "the Mad Stork."
-It was a nickname that would follow him until his NFL days when he was simply called "the Stork".
-Hendricks' Miami jersey was retired in 1997.
-He was elected to the College Football Hall of Fame.
+It was a nickname that would follow him until his NFL days, when he was simply called "the Stork".
+His Baltimore Colts teammate Mike Curtis attested to the appropriateness of the moniker, noting that when the 6'7" Hendricks ran with "those long, skinny legs flapping every which way...he really does look like a mad stork."
+(Hendricks has long advocated Curtis be inducted into the Pro Football Hall of Fame.)

+Hendricks's Miami jersey was retired in 1997.
+In 1987, he was elected to the College Football Hall of Fame.
+In 2020, ESPN selected its list of the top 150 players in the history of college football, naming Hendricks at number 85.

 Hendricks was inducted into the University of Miami Sports Hall of Fame in 1980.

 The Ted Hendricks Award is given annually to college football's top defensive end.
 The award is presented by his own 501(c)(3) foundation, the Ted Hendricks Foundation.